muellerberndt/laser-ethereum/README.md

-# LASER-Ethereum
+# LASER-ethereum

-Laser-ethereum is a symbolic virtual machine that runs Ethereum smart contracts.
-It accurately models most features of the Ethereum virtual machine, including inter-contracts calls.
+LASER is a symbolic virtual machine (SVM) that runs Ethereum smart contracts.
+It accurately models most features of the Ethereum virtual machine including inter-contracts calls.

 ## Installing and Running the Symbolic Virtual Machine

-Laser-ethereum runs Mythril `Disassembly` objects instead of raw Ethereum bytecode.
+The SVM runs Mythril `Disassembly` objects instead of raw Ethereum bytecode.
 It is therefore best installed alongside with [Mythril](https://github.com/ConsenSys/mythril).

 ```
 $ pip install mythril